-The soon-to-be published vasculitis guidelines are the first ever to be produced and endorsed by the ACR and the Vasculitis Foundation.
-(Note: The guidelines should be available in Early View in June.)
+The ACR, in concert with the Vasculitis Foundation, released three new vasculitis guidelines online first in July, with a fourth slated for publication by the end of the year.
+These are the first ever to be produced and endorsed by the ACR and the Vasculitis Foundation.
 Although most of the recommendations are conditional, due to the relative rarity of these conditions and correspondingly limited evidence base, these guidelines will provide clinicians with comprehensive information to help them make informed treatment choices with pediatric and adult vasculitis patients.

 You Might Also Like